bookingactivities/booking-activities/readme.txt

 * Feature - Redirect to a URL when you click on an event or when you submit a booking form
 * Feature - Redirect to a product page when you click on an event or when you submit a booking form
 * Feature - Backup, archive and restore old bookings and events
+* Tweak - Order calendars, activities, group categories and groups of events by title
 * Dev - Prefill a booking form thanks to URL parameters

 = 1.6.2 =